Girv98/asca-rust/doc/doc.md

 ```
 Example: Left-to-Right Vowel Backness Harmony

-V > [α front, β back] > V:[α front, β back]C_ (Vowels assimilate in backness to that of the preceding vowel)
+V > [α front, β back] > V:[α front, β back] (C) _ (Vowels assimilate in backness to that of the preceding vowel)

 /ki.to.le.nu/ becomes /ki.tø.le.ny/, not /ki.tø.lɤ.ny/
 ```

+### Faux Right-to-left Propagation

-Dedicated syntax for right-to-left propagation is in development.
-To achieve this currently, we can use a fixed harmonic trigger (this also works for left-to-right propagation) which in this case is the last vowel in the word.
+To achieve right to left harmonies in a "left-to-right" context, we can use a fixed harmonic trigger, which in this case is the last vowel in the word.
 Like with [hyperthesis](#metathesis-rules), we can place an `...` in the environment between `_` and the trigger to denote "skipping" the inbetween segments.

 ```
 V > [α front, β back] / _CV:[α front, β back]